lgmorand/minihack-cosmos-vector/docs/workshop.md

 <div class="info" data-title="Note">

-> Make sure the tenant, location and subscription you use allows for the creation of the necessary resources.
-Not all locations and subscriptions might allow or support the creation of all the required resources needed for this lab.
-If you encounter any issues, please reach out to your Azure Administrator.
+> Ensure that the tenant, location, and subscription you are utilizing permit the establishment of the requisite resources.
+It is important to note that not all locations and subscriptions may allow or support the creation of all the necessary resources for this laboratory.
+Should you experience any difficulties, kindly contact your Azure Administrator.

 </div>